HijoBejuco/study-notes-sql-python-etc/README.md

 **b** is a special weight called the bias, this has not any input., thats why, The bias enables the neuron to modify the output independently of it's inputs.

 **y** is the output of the neuron.
 The neuron sums up all the values it recieves through its connections.
 The neuron's activation is: ***y=wx+b*** (This is just the equation of a line)

+## Gunicorn
+Gunicorn is a program that handles receiving requests from users on the internet (like when you open a web page) and passes those requests to an application written in Python (for example, a website that was programmed in Python).

+Then, the Python application generates a response (such as displaying a web page) and Gunicorn takes care of sending it back to the user.

+Why do you need Gunicorn?
+When you program something in Python, it normally runs from the terminal (console), and only you can use it.
+If you want others to be able to use your program (for example, through a web browser or an API), you need a server that listens to user requests and communicates with your application.
+This is where Gunicorn comes into play.

+Gunicorn is the bridge that allows anyone to access your Python application through a browser or a mobile app, instead of only from your computer.

+Real-life example: Imagine you have a small store.
+You are the one in charge of receiving customers and attending to their orders, but you can only help one person at a time.
+If more people arrive, you can’t assist them all at once.

+Now, Gunicorn would be like hiring a team of employees (called "workers") who help you attend to several people at the same time, which makes your store run better and faster, even if a lot of people show up.

+Your Python program is the store.
+Gunicorn is the team of employees that helps the store run smoothly and serve many customers at the same time.
+The customers are the users who want to access your website or application.

+What happens without Gunicorn?
+If you don’t use something like Gunicorn and simply run your Python program in basic mode, only one person at a time would be able to use your application.
+This is fine if only you are using it, but it won’t work for most web applications that need to serve many people at once.

+Summary: Gunicorn is like a "server" that makes your Python application available for others to use, just like a website.
+It helps your application run efficiently, even when many people are trying to access it at the same time.
+If in the future you’re developing an application or service in Python and want it to be available to many people, Gunicorn allows you to do this in a simple and efficient way.